input-output-hk/mithril/docs/runbook/update-circuit-keys/README.md

 - Prepares the PR that includes the change
 - Needs to justify the change in the circuit
+- Checks that the changes did not increase the degree of the circuits
 - Updates the key values (golden and production)
 - Ensures the approval of the tech lead and all cryptographers before the merge